Huey "Piano" Smith: With the Clowns at Ace Records

 Smith left Ace Records for Imperial Records, to record with Fats Domino's noted producer (and fellow Louisianan) Dave Bartholomew, but the national hits did not follow.
 Instead, Ace Records again overdubbed new vocals by Curley Moore, Gerri Hall and Billy Brooks on another one of Smith's unreleased tracks, to produce "Pop-Eye", the last hit single credited to Smith.
-Moore also had minor regional solo hits under his own name, including "Don't Pity Me", recorded for SanSu Records; "Soul Train", on Hotline Records; and "Get Low Down."
+Moore also had minor regional solo hits under his own name, including "Soul Train", on Hot Line Records; and "Get Low Down" and "Don't Pity Me" on Sansu Records.

 Post-Ace years

-In the years following, Smith made several comebacks, performing as Huey "Piano" Smith and His Clowns, the Hueys, the Pitter Pats, and Shindig Smith and the Soul Shakers, but he has never attained his former degree of success.
-A new recording of “Rocking Pneumonia”- featuring original vocalist "Scarface" John Williams- came out on Atlantic Records subsidiary label Cotillion in 1972.
+In the years following, Smith made several comebacks, performing as Huey "Piano" Smith and His Clowns, the Hueys, the Pitter Pats, and Shindig Smith and the Soul Shakers, but he never attained his former degree of success.
+A new recording of “Rocking Pneumonia” – featuring original vocalist "Scarface" John Williams – appeared on Atlantic Records subsidiary label Cotillion, number 45-44142, in 1971.
 It had been recorded along with remakes "High Blood Pressure", "Don’t You Just Know It", and "We Like Mambo" in 1970.
 Williams by this time had become a chief of the Apache Hunters Mardi Gras Indian tribe, and "We Like Mambo" contained Indian references.

 Later years

 Smith made a new recording with a band named Skor in 1977 at Sea-Saint Studios in New Orleans.
 This recording was released as the album, Rockin' & Jivin by the British record label, Charly Records, in 1981.
 This album was the final studio recording by Smith.

 In 1979, Smith along with the re-formed version of the Clowns made his debut at the New Orleans Jazz and Heritage Festival.
 The members included Bobby Marchan, Gerri Hall, Roosevelt Wright, and Curley Moore.

 Huey "Piano" Smith and the Clowns also appeared at Tipitina's in New Orleans and New Orleans Jazz and Heritage Festival in 1981, but they did not perform after these two shows.

 On December 17, 1985, Curley Moore was found murdered in Algiers neighborhood of New Orleans, Louisiana.
 He was 42 years old.

 In 2000, Smith was honored with a Pioneer Award by the Rhythm and Blues Foundation.
 In his acceptance speech he said, "Actually you might not believe it, but this is a debut for me.
 It was Huey Smith and the Clowns, men like Curley Moore, Bobby Marchan, Roosevelt Wright, and John Williams."
 When the Louisiana Blues Hall of Fame honored Smith a year later, he said humbly that the honor mainly belonged to the Clowns.
-"I had the group the Pitter Pats and also the Hueys, but, now, very important is the members of the Clowns"- Bobby Marchan, Curley Moore, "Scarface" John Williams", and Gerri Hall.
+"I had the group the Pitter Pats and also the Hueys, but, now, very important is the members of the Clowns ---- Bobby Marchan, Curley Moore, John 'Scarface' Williams, and Gerri Hall".

 Smith died at his home in Baton Rouge, Louisiana, on February 13, 2023, aged 89.

+Steve Huey of AllMusic noted that "At the peak of his game, Smith epitomized New Orleans R&B at its most infectious and rollicking, as showcased on his classic signature tune, "Rockin' Pneumonia and the Boogie Woogie Flu".